Hyperparameter Optimization in Classification Learner App

 When the app finishes tuning model hyperparameters, it returns a model trained with the optimized hyperparameter values (Bestpoint hyperparameters).
 The model metrics, displayed plots, and exported model correspond to this trained model with fixed hyperparameter values.

-To inspect the optimization results of a trained optimizable model, select the model in the History list and look at the Current Model pane.
+To inspect the optimization results of a trained optimizable model, select the model in the Models pane and look at the Current Model Summary pane.

 Model Type – Displays the type of optimizable model and lists any fixed hyperparameter values